Spanish

 European Spanish

 European Spanish has 32 total sounds (5 vowels and 27 consonants).
 Of the 32 sounds, 15 are the same as English and 10 are similar to English.
-In other words, there are only 7 sounds that are truly foreign.
+In other words, there are only seven sounds that are truly foreign.

 English ComparisonVowel SoundsConsonant Sounds